SITE MENU

 For international and domestic flights, see:

 • British Airways online searchable timetable.
 Tickets from London Heathrow or Gatwick to Aberdeen, Edinburgh and Glasgow, also to Inverness (more expensive).
-Flight connections to the islands of Barra, Benbecula, Islay, Lewis, Orkney and Shetland.
-GO FLY (part of BA) operates flights from Stansted to Edinburgh.

 • EasyJet operates daily cheap flights from Gatwick (London), Luton Airport (about 30 miles north of London) direct to Inverness, Glasgow, Edinburgh and Aberdeen.
 Single journey tickets allow flexibility to fly into one part of the country and fly out of another.